Daniel M. Lavery

 Daniel M. Lavery (born Mallory Ortberg, November 28, 1986) is an American author and editor.
-He is known for having co-founded the website The Toast, and written the books Texts from Jane Eyre (2014), The Merry Spinster (2018), Something That May Shock and Discredit You (2020), and Women's Hotel (2024).
-Lavery wrote Slate's "Dear Prudence" advice column from 2016 to 2021.
+He is known for having co-founded the website The Toast, and for having written the books Texts from Jane Eyre (2014), The Merry Spinster (2018), Something That May Shock and Discredit You (2020), and Women's Hotel (2024).
+Lavery wrote Slate's Dear Prudence advice column from 2016 to 2021.
 From 2022 to 2023, he hosted a podcast on Slate titled Big Mood, Little Mood.
 In 2017, Lavery started a paid e-mail newsletter titled Shatner Chatner, renamed to The Chatner in 2021.

 Early life

-Born Mallory Ortberg, Lavery grew up in northern Illinois and then San Francisco, one of three children of the evangelical Christian author and former Menlo Church pastor John Ortberg and Nancy Ortberg, who is also a pastor and the CEO of Transforming the Bay with Christ.
-Lavery attended Azusa Pacific University, a private, evangelical Christian university in California.
-While a student, Lavery appeared on Jeopardy! and finished last.
+Born Mallory Ortberg on November 28, 1986, Lavery grew up in Northern Illinois and then San Francisco, one of three children of evangelical Christian author and former Menlo Church pastor John Ortberg and pastor and former CEO of Transforming the Bay with Christ Nancy Ortberg.
+Lavery attended Azusa Pacific University, a private evangelical Christian university in California.
+While a student, Lavery appeared on Jeopardy! in 2009 and finished in third place.

 Writing

 Influences

-Lavery has credited the work of Shirley Jackson and her novel We Have Always Lived in the Castle, in particular, and John Bunyan's The Pilgrim's Progress as influential.
+Lavery has credited the work of Shirley Jackson, in particular her novel We Have Always Lived in the Castle, and John Bunyan's The Pilgrim's Progress as influential.

 Career overview

 Lavery wrote for Gawker and The Hairpin.
-Through this work, he met Nicole Cliffe, with whom Lavery operated The Toast, a feminist general interest web site, from July 2013 to July 2016.
+Through this work, he met Nicole Cliffe, with whom he operated The Toast, a feminist general interest web site, from July 2013 to July 2016.

-Lavery was included in the 2015 Forbes "30 under 30" list in the media category.
-On November 9, 2015, Slate announced that he would take over the magazine's "Dear Prudence" advice column from Emily Yoffe.
+Lavery was included in the 2015 Forbes 30 under 30 list in the media category.
+On November 9, 2015, Slate announced that he would take over the magazine's Dear Prudence advice column from Emily Yoffe.
 Lavery stopped writing the column in May 2021.

 In 2017, Lavery launched Shatner Chatner, a paid e-mail newsletter.
 On May 19, 2021, he accepted a Substack Pro deal and shortened the newsletter's name to The Chatner.
+The Substack Pro program ended in 2022, although Lavery still writes the newsletter.

 Books

 Texts from Jane Eyre

-Lavery's first book, Texts from Jane Eyre, was released in November 2014 and became a New York Times bestseller.
+Lavery's first book, Texts from Jane Eyre, was released in November 2014 and became a New York Times best seller.
 The book was based on a column that he wrote first at The Hairpin, then continued at The Toast, which imagines well-known literary characters exchanging text messages.
-The premise was inspired by a comments section thread on a piece Cliffe had written for The Awl; on Cliffe's review of Gone With the Wind, a commentator wrote that his or her experience in the South was nearly identical to the novel "except everybody has cell phones".
+The premise was inspired by a comments section thread on a piece Cliffe had written for The Awl; on Cliffe's review of Gone With the Wind, a commenter wrote that their experience in the South was nearly identical to the novel "except everybody has cell phones".
 This prompted Lavery to imagine how Scarlett O'Hara might have used a cell phone.